PrivSec-dev/privsec.dev/content/posts/knowledge/ChromeOS Questionable Encryption/index.md

 This differs from how encryption passwords are handled by other services like cloud&#8209;based password managers&nbsp;&mdash; they use _client&#8209;side hashing_ to deliberately blind the server from the actual password.
 As the name suggests, the browser locally executes a cryptographic hash function on the actual password and only transmits the _resultant hash_ to the server for authentication.

-The user should be able to avoid this issue with the local password.
+On newer ChromeOS versions, users should be able to avoid this issue with the local password.
 While we have not done in-depth analysis to confirm that Google never has access to the local encryption password, this is likely the case since an account recovery using the Google password will require a Powerwash:

 ![Account Recovery](account-recovery.png)